+The 2000-2001 Broadway staging of Jesus Christ Superstar was a flop, inspired by a popular staging in England, and was punctuated by contemporary Middle East violence references.
+Those images will be toned down for the tour, producer Tom McCoy previously told Playbill On Line.
 Jesus Christ Superstar will rehearse and tech in La Mirada, CA, and play a run of Nov.
 1-17 at the La Mirada Theatre for the Performing Arts, before heading into the desert to play the Aladdin in Las Vegas, NV.
 A yearlong tour follows to San Antonio, TX, Greenville, DC, Orlando, Minneapolis, Louisville, Kalamazoo, Buffalo, Cincinnati, Indianapolis, Philadelphia, Atlanta, Baltimore, Vancouver, Milwaukee, Houston, and Los Angeles, among other cities.
 The tour will last at least to September 2003.

-The Superstar creative team includes director Kevin Moriarty, choreographer David Wilder, musical director Craig Barna (Peter Pan), scenic designer Peter J. Davison, costume designer Roger Kirk (42nd Street), lighting designer Mark McCullough and sound designers Jon Gottlieb and Phil Allen.
+The Superstar creative team includes director Kevin Moriarty, choreographer David Wilder, musical director Craig Barna ( Peter Pan), scenic designer Peter J. Davison, costume designer Roger Kirk ( 42nd Street), lighting designer Mark McCullough and sound designers Jon Gottlieb and Phil Allen.
 Davison, Kirk and McCullough all designed the Broadway staging at the Ford Center for the Performing Arts in 2000-2001.
 No additional casting has been announced.

 McCoy Rigby Entertainment, the Nederlander Organization and the Really Useful Group are partners in the new national tour of Jesus Christ Superstar.
 The Nederlanders and Andrew Lloyd Webber's Really Useful Group approached McCoy about collaborating on a tour of the famed Lloyd Webber-Tim Rice retelling of the last days of Christ.
 McCoy said he felt the militaristic aspects of Gale Edwards (flop) production on Broadway in the 2000-2001 season would be a hard sell on the road, particularly following the Sept.
 11 terrorist attacks on America.